DevMountain/Recipe-App/README.md

 - In your didSelectRowAtIndexPath: method in your RecipeViewController, set the public index property of the DetailViewController to the indexPath.row of the selected cell

 ### Black Diamonds
-- Add the description of each recipe in small text on the main view
 - Stylize the detail view.
 Fonts, layout, color.
 - Can you add an imageview to the top of the recipe detail view?